 Make time to visit Paradise beach about 7km south of Asilah, for a relaxing dip in the sea

 Outside the Box

 Updike once said, “The size of a life is how you feel about it.”
 In Asilah, big inspiration can come to you in small bites, if you let it.

 There is a whole life outside the tourist hotspots, from the busy market where makeshift stalls take up the pavement selling everything you can think of, including fresh fruit and vegetables, flowers picked by old women from nearby villages under straw hats adorned with multi-colored pompoms and life chickens clucking by the roadside.

 On Thursday, a bigger market on the outskirts of town is held, think of it as a flea market with food and drink stalls.
 I picked up an Acne denim dress for 20D −bargains await you if you are not afraid to batter with locals!

-At the end of the day, what makes Asilah so special are the people, the slower pace and of course all that art: “What art offers is space, a certain breathing room for the spirit.”
-John Updike.
+At the end of the day, what makes Asilah so special are the people, the slower pace and of course all that art, as Updike once said.
+“What art offers is space, a certain breathing room for the spirit.”

 MB Akinyemi is a Fashion and Travel journalist currently traveling around Morocco.
 She likes to think she is human jukebox and dresses for every occasion, even if that occasion is walking to the grocery store. follow her stories on Instagram.